-Here we cover all the different options—from biodegradable bamboo tp to no toilet paper alternatives—but if you’re looking to go truly zero waste, then no toilet paper whatsoever is the purist (or rather, poo-ist) approach.
+Here we cover all the different options—from biodegradable bamboo tp to no toilet paper alternatives—but if you’re looking to go truly zero waste, then no toilet paper whatsoever is the purist (or rather, poo-ist) approach (our guide on reusable toilet paper might help further if you’d like to explore this path).

-But we understand that’s quite the commitment, so start by learning how to use less toilet paper and choosing better more eco-friendly toilet paper when you do.
+But we understand that’s quite the commitment, so start by learning how to use less toilet paper and choosing better more low waste toilet paper options when you do.

 We independently research all featured brands and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
 Learn more here.